Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2020/CSIT The InfoSecurity Challenge/STAGE 1 What is this thing/README.md

 Make a python program that can identify if a file is `gzip`/`xz`/`bzip`/`zlib` compressed, Base64,  a regular hexdump, a list of integers.
 Then either extract it out (for `gzip`/`xz`/`bzip`/`zlib`), convert into raw data (Base64, hexdump), or convert each integer in the list of integers to a character and write all of the characters to a raw file.

-Repeat this process recursively on `temp.mess` and you will get a
+Run this program recursively on `temp.mess` and you will get the flag

-# My Thought Process (Because It's way too long to read through)
+# My Thought Process

 ## Cracking Zip